LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 Before submitting, make sure that your application:

-- Lists position type as a separate field in each job listing.
-- Allows users to browse by position type, with a resulting list of all position types displayed.
+- Prints each field of a job when using search functionality, and when listing all columns.
+If there are no search results, a descriptive message is displayed.
-- Allows users to search by position type, with all matching job listings displayed.
+- Allows the user to search for a string across all columns.
-- Search results for employer, skill, and position type are case-insensitive.
+- Returns case-insensitive results.

 ### How to Submit